‘Flipping Out’ Star Jeff Lewis’ 2-Year-Old Daughter Expelled After He Slammed School

 “There was part of me that thought I did something, but I really thought maybe Monroe did something, and I was kind of hoping that Monroe did do something like she bit someone or threw sand at someone’s face,” he said.
 “We can only hope that it was her and not me.”

 Ready to go to battle to defend his daughter, he got on the phone with the headmistress and was immediately told that his daughter was being removed from the school.
 The reason?
 Because Jeff had reportedly intimidated the other parents and had talked bad about the school.
-He said that felt that he should have gotten into character better to stand up for his daughter.
+He said that he felt he should have gotten into character better to stand up for his daughter.

 “I should’ve taken a pen and stabbed myself in the hand, because that would’ve made me cry.
 I should’ve slit my wrist,” he said.